Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Experiments

-We further investigate the effects of the proposed warm-up mechanism on the cross-lingual adaptation.
-As shown in Fig.~\ref{fig:warmup}, after introducing the warm-up mechanism, both mBERT and XLM-R converge faster at the first few epochs.
+We further investigate the effects of the proposed warmup mechanism on the cross-lingual adaptation.
+As shown in Fig.~\ref{fig:warmup}, after introducing the warmup mechanism, both mBERT and XLM-R converge faster at the first few epochs.
 Such property is especially useful when the training data is large and the computational power is limited.